Hot Wheels: A Gallery of Great Canadian Car Photography

 Check out the impressive restoration of this 1930 Cadillac Club Sedan.

-We’re not exactly sure which car this is, or how much horsepower it has, but one thing’s for sure: we want to drive it!
+We’re not exactly sure what kind of car this is, or how much horsepower it has, but one thing’s for sure: we want to drive it!
 This photograph was taken by Dave McPherson of Lutes Mountain, New Brunswick.

-Feeling nostalgic for unique designs of the past?
+Feeling nostalgic for quirky designs of the past?
 Don’t miss the fascinating story of the Citroen DS19.

 Sleek and sexy design?
 Check.
 Jet engine technology?
 Big check!
 This car, captured by Frank Koenig of Morinville, Alberta, at the Sylvan Lake Car Show definitely has a lot going for it!